Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Golden Knights Betting Insights

-- The Golden Knights have gone 37-21 when favored on the moneyline this season.
+- The Golden Knights have a 37-21 record when listed as a moneyline favorite this season.

 Stars Betting Insights

-- This season the Stars have won 10 of the 23 games, or 43.5%, in which they've been an underdog.
+- The Stars have won 10, or 43.5%, of the 23 games they have played as an underdog this season.

-- Dallas has entered 18 games this season as the underdog by +105 or more and is 7-11 in those contests.
+- This season Dallas has won seven of its 18 games, or 38.9%, when it's the underdog by at least +105 on the moneyline.

-- The moneyline for this matchup implies a 48.8% chance of victory for the Stars.
+- The moneyline set for this outing implies a 48.8% chance of victory for the Stars.

 Golden Knights vs Stars Additional Info